 Mn'JAM experiment is a collective led by M (the singer) and JAM (visual artist/light artist/electronics/turntables).
 They truly believe that music performances should grow beyond the traditional notions and roles associated to musicians and transform these into someone on stage showcasing some kind of artistry/proficiency (regardless of the medium chosen to do it).

-(↓ bellow video snippets from Mn'JAM experiment collaboration with two time GRAMMY® award-winning Casey Benjamin)
+video snippets from Mn'JAM experiment's TedTalk, collaboration with two time GRAMMY® award-winning Casey Benjamin and jazzahed! performance - bellow ↓

-Individually, both of them (Mn'JAM) or with the whole band Mn'JAM experiment has been doing numerous lectures and/or workshops, as example we can name the following:
+Individually, both of them (Mn'JAM) or with the whole band Mn'JAM experiment has been doing numerous lectures and/or workshops, as examples we can name the following:

-- Meet the Masters series, Kimmel Center for the Performing Arts, Piladelphia USA
+- Meet the Masters workshop series, Kimmel Center for the Performing Arts - Philadelphia, USA

 - Old Town School of Folk Music - Chicago, USA